Ctenotus pantherinus

-Ctenotus pantherinus, commonly known as the Leopard Ctenotus, is a species of skink endemic to central and western Australia.
-It's conservation status is currently classified as Least Concern.
+Ctenotus pantherinus, commonly known as the leopard ctenotus, is a species of skink endemic to central and western Australia.
+Its conservation status is currently classified as Least Concern.

 Description

-They are a Brown/grey lizard with a tail almost equal to its body length, with short, four stubby legs of similar length, ending in clawed feet with five digits.
+They are a brown/grey lizard with a tail almost equal to its body length, with short, four stubby legs of similar length, ending in clawed feet with five digits.
 Yellow/white spots with a black/brown outline begin behind the head and extend to the tip of the tail.
-Some adult Leopard Ctenotus have white/yellow stripes on the side of the tail, starting at the hind leg.
+Some adult leopard ctenotus have white/yellow stripes on the side of the tail, starting at the hind leg.
 The underbelly is a pale white/yellow colour.

-Leopard Ctenotus are one of the largest and fastest growing ctenotus species in Australia.
+Leopard ctenotus are one of the largest and fastest growing ctenotus species in Australia.
 They grow more during winter than other ctenotus species and are active during all seasons.
 Males tend to grow at a slightly faster rate than females, and juveniles born in autumn grow faster over winter than those born in the summer months.